jonikorpi/jonikorpi-v8/source/posts/2013-01-28-currently.md

-# About this site

-This site uses a prototype layout that attempts to solve the following problems:
+**This site uses a prototype layout** that attempts to solve the following problems:

-1. Designing a responsive layout that makes sense on large screens.
+1. Designing a responsive layout that makes use of large screens.
 2. Cutting down on the amount of time it takes to design and build a good responsive website.
 3. Making the results of a responsive design process more beautiful.

-Here's roughly how it works:
+Here's how it works:

 - Each section on a page is stacked horizontally.
 - A section's content flows vertically.
-- <del>If a section's content is taller than the viewport, the section becomes scrollable.</del>
+- If a section's content is taller than the viewport, the section becomes scrollable.
 - A section is never wider than the viewport.
 - A section is never wider than what is optimal for its content.

-The result is a page that you can scan through by scrolling horizontally, and when you find an interesting section, you can drill down on it by scrolling vertically.
+The result is a _bi-directional layout_.
+Unlike in a traditional vertical layout, you can quickly scan through each section by scrolling horizontally, and when you find an interesting one, you can drill down on it by scrolling vertically.

-Also, it only requires 2 of the [3 states of a responsive design](http://www.designbyfront.com/demo/goldilocks-approach/): _just right_ and _too small._ The horizontal stacking takes care of _too big._ This leaves more opportunities for making interesting design decisions and cuts down on development time.
-(Currently, this design uses _zero_ media queries.)
+Also, the design of each these sections only requires 2 of the [3 states of a responsive design](http://www.designbyfront.com/demo/goldilocks-approach/): _just right_ and _too small._ The horizontal stacking takes care of _too big._ This leaves more opportunities for making interesting design decisions and cuts down on development time.

-As the prototype advances, I'll be writing more about it.
-Right now, though, I'd like to give it a name.
-Any ideas?
-[Let me know on Twitter.](http://twitter.com/jonikorpi/)
+***

+**The layout is still very experimental,** so there are plenty of issues with it.
+So far, I've come across these:

+- Many mice and trackpads are terrible at horizontal scrolling.
+- Horizontal scrolling can feel awkward on small screens.
+- Old iOS devices and Nokia N9 require two fingers to scroll sections.
+- Android 1.6–2.3 browsers can't scroll sections at all.
+- Browser "back to top" shortcuts do not work.
+- Chrome on Android won't scroll horizontally.
+- Some mobile browsers initially zoom out to fit the entire page in the viewport horizontally.

+If you run into any issues not listed here, please [tweet at me](http://twitter.com/jonikorpi/).